7.14.01 Park West – Hazard Communication

 Safety Data Sheets (SDS)

-List of Hazardous and Non-hazardous Chemicals
+List of Hazardous and Non-Hazardous Chemicals

 OSHA requires that employers inform employees of hazardous chemicals to which they may be exposed.
-The following pages list the current hazardous and non-hazardous chemicals in use at Open Door.

 Chemicals are listed alphabetically by department, in the department where the chemical is most frequently used.
 Additional information on each product may be obtained from the SDS in each apartment, the nursing office, the reception desk, or the maintenance building.